 The Level is in many things similar to the Pace but also comes with quite a few additional bells and whistles.
 For starters, Level features a fully integrated battery and an awesome-looking two-tone colorway.

 This e-bike has got a lot of good going for it, but I’ll talk about that later in the article.
-Before we get to that, let’s take a look a the key specs.

 The Aventon Level features a hydroformed aluminum frame.
 The frame has a reasonably low-slung top tube to provide a low stand-over height.